nugrezo/stockphony/README.md

 1. **Secure Account Creation and Authentication**

 Users can securely create accounts using a unique username, email, and password.
-The Threadify employs robust authentication mechanisms to ensure the privacy and security of user information.
+The Stockphony employs robust authentication mechanisms to ensure the privacy and security of user information.

 2. **Effortless Account Login and Logout**

 Once registered, users can seamlessly log in to their accounts, providing a personalized and secure experience.
 The logout feature ensures a secure session termination, prioritizing user privacy.

-3. **Thread Creation and Interaction**
+3. **Creation and Interaction**

-Users are empowered to create threads, fostering a diverse range of discussions.
-They can actively engage with other users by liking and commenting on threads, contributing to a dynamic and collaborative forum environment.
+Will be added soon

-4. **Personalized Thread Management**
+4. **Personalized Management**

-The Threadify offers users the ability to create, comment on, and like threads.
-Each user can manage and interact with the threads they've created, enhancing a sense of ownership and contribution within the community.
+Will be added soon

-5. **Thread Exploration and Interaction**
+5. **Exploration and Interaction**

-Users can explore and interact with threads created by others.
-The platform promotes a vibrant community atmosphere, encouraging users to read, like, and comment on threads contributed by their peers.
+Will be added soon

 6. **Secure Sign-Out Functionality**

 Users can securely sign out of their accounts to ensure the protection of their personal information.
 The sign-out feature guarantees a complete and secure session closure.

-These features collectively provide users with a comprehensive and secure experience within the Threadify.
+These features collectively provide users with a comprehensive and secure experience within the Stockphony.
 From account creation to active participation in discussions, the platform prioritizes user privacy, engagement, and seamless interaction.

 ## 7 - Upcoming features

 1. **Account Management**

 Users will have the capability to manage their accounts, allowing them to modify email addresses and update passwords.
-This feature enhances user control and customization within the Threadify.
+This feature enhances user control and customization within the Stockphony.

 2. **Contributions Count and Thread History**

-Users can track their contributions through a contributions count, providing insights into their active participation within the forum.
-Additionally, users will be able to view a history of their previous threads, creating a comprehensive overview of their engagement.
+Will be added soon

 3. **User Levels and Rewards**